-Graduate credit earned through distance education programs may be acceptable toward an advanced degree, if approved by the Program Chair and Graduate Coordinator.
+Graduate credit earned through distance education programs may be acceptable toward an advanced degree, if approved by the Program Chair and Assistant Vice President of Graduate Studies, Sponsored Programs & Research.
 Such credit may also serve as a contractual undergraduate prerequisite with the written approval of the student's advisor and the approval of the appropriate department.

 Graduate credit normally cannot be through broadcast (as opposed to closed circuit) radio and television courses.
-Exceptions require approval of the Graduate Curricula Review Committee upon petition giving the appropriate facts and evidence, bearing the advisor's signature, submitted through the Office of Graduate Studies, and initiated before completion of the course.
+Exceptions require approval of the Assistant Vice President, Graduate Studies, Sponsored Programs & Research.
+Prior to course completion, students may petition the Office of Graduate Studies, giving the appropriate facts and evidence about the broadcast course, bearing the advisor's signature.
 No credit will be awarded for "life experience."